 - Small comb, elastic bands, hair clips

-- Down pillow, because a princess needs what she needs.
+- Soft Down Standard Pillow, because a princess needs what she needs.

 All of these items were put into my lightest packing cubes and packed into the main compartment of my bag.
 Total weight?
 9 pounds!
 Room for souvenirs?
 You bet!